Icy-Waters/website/index.md

 If you have more general questions, then please email [admin@icywaters.co.uk](mailto:admin@icywaters.co.uk)<br>

-If you have a question relating to data and our privacy notice, then please email [data@icyewaters.co.uk](mailto:data@icyewaters.co.uk)<br>
+If you have a question relating to data and our privacy notice, then please email [data@icywaters.co.uk](mailto:data@icywaters.co.uk)<br>

 # Data privacy